TimothyElder/mise.site/content/documentation.md

 ## Core Design

+The core design principle of Mise is to intentionally organize data to promote the cognitive task of creating and assigning analytic codes to qualitative material.
+Data is kept in as accessible a format as possible and project data is never obscured by elaborate or obtuse storage schemes.

-keeps your project files in a standard `.txt` format.
-Documents, tags, and coded segments of documents are stored in a SQLite database whose organization is legible, explicit, and published to the end-user.
+Specifically, the text to be analyzed, imported from `.docx`, `.pdf` and `.md` files, are stored in a standard `.txt` format, so source files are never touched during analysis.
+Document metadata, tags, and coded segments of documents are stored in a SQLite database whose organization is legible, explicit, and published to the end-user.

+Conceptually, you can think of Mise as a thin software layer that sits atop a more substantial layer that organizes data, functioning as an API that allows the user to create relationships between codes and text, and then examine these relationships systematically.

 ## Projects